Back to blog

 Thanks to the community!

-I want to extend a huge thank-you to everyone who helped test and improve this release.
+We want to extend a huge thank-you to everyone who helped test and improve this release.
 We saw an incredible number of contributors fix bugs and add features.
 Special thanks to: